dstnbrkr/componentkit/_docs/check-for-nil.md

 Remember: **`+new` can always return nil**.
 This is particularly important when you're dealing with ivars.

-Components has adopted the convention that a component may return nil from `+new` to signal that it has no data to render.
-For example, `CKUFIComponent` returns nil if there are no buttons in the UFI.
+ComponentKit has adopted the convention that a component may return nil from `+new` to signal that it has no data to render.
+For example, `CKLabelComponent` returns nil if there are is no string specified.

 This is important when you are implementing `+new` because you must be prepared to deal with `[super +new...]` returning nil.